feltcute/ModdingDocsMGD/Doc/Reference/General/SwapLineIf.rst

 """"""""""""""
 Checks to see if the player qualifies for a given fetish (which requires a minimum of 25 levels in the fetish).

-It is binary, in that it checks for the given fetish for the fetish line, and then a blank string for the line if the player doesn't qualify for the fetish.
+It's binary, in that it checks for the given fetish for the fetish line, and then a blank string for the line if the player doesn't qualify for the fetish.

 .. code-block:: javascript